davemorrissey/subsampling-scale-image-view/README.md

 * Double tap to zoom in and out
 * Options to disable pan and/or zoom gestures

+#### Animation
+* Public methods for animating the scale and center
+* Customisable duration and easing
+* Optional uninterruptible animations

 #### Overridable event detection
 * Supports `OnClickListener` and `OnLongClickListener`
 * Supports interception of events using `GestureDetector` and `OnTouchListener`